-Having a clear mortgage marketing plan is essential for increasing exposure, maintaining an online presence, creating brand awareness, attracting leads and let’s not forget, the number of real estate loans you close.
-To get there, it’s imperative to have to have a well-rounded mortgage marketing plan coupled with an effective strategy that is executed daily.
+Having a clear mortgage marketing plan is essential for increasing exposure, maintaining an online presence, creating brand awareness, and attracting leads.
+It’s also important for increasing the number of loans you close.
+That’s why it’s important to have a well-rounded mortgage marketing plan with effective marketing strategies that you execute daily.

 Create a Diverse Mortgage Marketing Plan

 A diverse marketing plan is important for several reasons.
 Marketing efforts that rely solely on one platform are limiting their exposure to different audiences and consumers.
-Only using Facebook, e-mail marketing, or relying on one or two realtor referrals limits your ability to do business with other people outside of those networks.
+Using only one platform or relying on one or two realtor referrals limits your ability to grow your business.

 So what does a well-rounded mortgage marketing plan look like?
 At a minimum, a mortgage marketing plan should consist of six components.
 These marketing tools all work in tandem to give your marketing efforts the most reach possible in the industry.

-We’ve outlined channels that could be considered in your marketing plan, but that doesn’t mean you have to do them all.
+Below, we’ve outlined several different platforms and channels that you should consider in your marketing plan.
+You don’t need to use all of them.
 At APM, we recommend picking the channels that work best for you and executing them to their fullest potential.

-This could include speaking at realtor events, community events, or other places where a lender’s expertise is needed.
-Think outside of the mortgage box—there are many places you may be qualified to talk, including financial and retirement classes at the local community college, at a financial planning event or other events where finances and mortgage products are being discussed.
+This could include speaking at real estate agent events, community events, or other places where a lender’s expertise is needed.
+Be sure to think outside the mortgage box.
+There are many places where you may be qualified to speak.
+Look for opportunities to partner with financial planners, or events where finances and mortgage products are being discussed.

-It’s hard to replace the credibility and trust that come from being involved in the community.
-Consider joining a local service club, like Rotary International or Altrusa International (or other service clubs with a visible presence in the community).
+It’s hard to replace the credibility and trust that comes from being involved in the community.
+Consider joining a local service club, like Rotary International, Kiwanis, or Altrusa International.

 Other places where you might be needed are local boards or committees that are looking for reliable professionals.

 Speaking of charitable events, many need sponsorships or donations to hold an event.
-This is another way to get your name out there as a mortgage originator and support local causes in your community.
-Sponsorships are a great way to create visibility.
+This is another way to get your name out there as a mortgage originator and support local causes in your community at the same time.
+Sponsorships are also a great way to create visibility.

-Everyone’s talking about social media marketing as a great way to increase brand awareness.
-APM recommends that you pick a few platforms where your potential customers are—Facebook, Instagram, LinkedIn, Twitter—and use those platforms well.
-Place some ads, run a campaign, or leverage video marketing on these social platforms as a way to engage your target audience.
 One of the most important things to remember about social media marketing is to speak to your audience.
-Your consumers are not always the same from platform to platform so make sure you are paying attention to your content so that it’s relevant for your following.
-To learn more tips on social media marketing check out our post here.
+Your consumers are not always the same from platform to platform, so make sure you are paying attention to your content so it’s relevant to your following.
+To learn more tips on social media marketing, check out our post here.

-Paid ads are a must on Facebook and Instagram, and they can be helpful on other platforms (like Google), as well.
+Paid ads are vital on Facebook and Instagram, and they can be helpful on other platforms (like Google), as well.
 Paid ads are a way to increase brand awareness to an audience that may not know you.
-They can also encourage people to take certain actions, like sign up for an email list, call for a mortgage-related service, or opt-in for a freebie from you.
+They can also encourage people to take certain actions, like signing up for an email list, calling for a mortgage-related service, or opting in for a freebie from you.

 Paid ads can also include TV, newspaper, and other types of print ads, which may be a smart move depending on the demographic you’re trying to reach.

-Your website, when done properly, can bring people to it through organic searching (like people who are searching for a mortgage on Google or another search engine).
-This means you’re getting people who actively want your services instead of trying to entice them to come to you.
+When done properly, your website can bring people to it through organic search.
+This means you’re reaching people who actively want your services instead of trying to entice them to come to you.

-Blogging regularly on your website is a good way to showcase your expertise, build a library of content for potential and current clients, and have regular content to syndicate on social media and to emails.
+Adding regular blog posts to your website is a good way to showcase your expertise, build a library of content, and have regular content to syndicate on social media.

-Don’t neglect your database!
-They are some of the most likely people to give you referrals and repeat business.
-A good call-to-action can encourage them to reach out to you at opportune times.
+Your past clients and referral partners are some of the most likely people to give you referrals and repeat business.
+A good call to action can encourage them to reach out to you at opportune times.

 Database and referral marketing have some overlap, since you may get referrals from your database.
 This kind of marketing likely includes email, social media, website, and paid ad marketing to people in your database.

 Lead generation is widening your sphere of influence to reach people you haven’t been in contact with before.
-When done correctly, this can bring you a steady influx of new business, but we recommend that lenders hold off on it until they’ve got their database and referral marketing down solid.
+When done correctly, this can bring you a steady influx of mortgage leads and new business.

 Putting Together a Mortgage Marketing Plan

-Now that you’ve decided what kind of marketing you want to do, it’s time to put together the plan.
+Now that you’ve decided what kind of marketing you want to pursue, it’s time to put together the plan.

 Laying the proper foundation for your marketing plan is critical.
-This is how to make sure you know what you’re doing and why.
+This helps you make sure you know what you’re doing and why.
+Consider these steps:

-- Understand your client avatar: Understanding your ideal client is extremely important, especially when you are considering your marketing message.
-Who are they as a person (married, unmarried, how much household income, etc.), why do they want to work with you and what are their pain points.
+- Understand your client avatar: Understanding your ideal client is extremely important, especially when you’re considering your marketing message.
+Who are they as a person (married, unmarried, how much household income, and so on), why would they want to work with you, and what are their pain points?

-Next, decide which platforms are best for reaching and connecting with your ideal client.
-Some of this will also depend on whether you’re doing database, referral, or lead generation marketing.
+Decide which platforms are best for reaching and connecting with your ideal client.
+Some of this will also depend on whether you’re doing database, referral, or lead-generation marketing.